IremCelen/Practical_Machine_Learning/index.md

 For this exercise, three different models will be attempted on the data.
 If needed, predictors will be combined to see if a higher accuracy can be achieved.

 #### <span style="color:green"> 1.
 Random Forest </span>
-Because its high accuracy, first random forest will be performed with four-fold cross-validation.
+Because of its high accuracy, first, random forest will be performed with four-fold cross-validation.

 ```r
 cl <- makeCluster(4)